Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 The sun puts out three different types of ultraviolet radiation (UV): UVC, UVB, and UVA.
 According to NASA, UVC rays are the most harmful, but fortunately are completely absorbed by the ozone layer and normal oxygen.
 UVB rays–often called the “burning rays”–are mostly absorbed by the ozone layer, but a portion of UVB rays do get through.
 UVA is NOT absorbed by the ozone.

 UVB is typically the most destructive form of UV radiation to reach us here on Earth because if overexposure occurs, it has enough energy to cause photochemical damage to cellular DNA, which means it can damage your skin.
-UVB effects can include erythema (sunburn), cataracts, and development of skin cancer if overexposure occurs.
+UVB effects can include erythema (sunburn), cataracts, and the development of skin cancer if overexposure occurs.
 UVA is the most commonly encountered type of UV light.
 UVA exposure has an initial pigment-darkening effect (tanning) followed by erythema if the exposure is excessive.
 Atmospheric ozone absorbs very little of this part of the UV spectrum.
-UVA is needed by humans for synthesis of vitamin D. Most phototherapy and tanning booths use lamps that primarily produce UVA with a hint of UVB, which is required to kick-start the tanning process.
+UVA is needed by humans for the synthesis of vitamin D. Most phototherapy and tanning booths use lamps that primarily produce UVA with a hint of UVB, which is required to kick-start the tanning process.

 Don’t be surprised if when you leave a tanning salon your color is only slightly darker.
 It will continue to darken over the next few hours as your body reacts and produces skin pigmentation.
 Your results will also vary quite a bit depending on your skin type.
 People with fairer skin may find it takes several weeks before a base tan is firmly established while others will see immediate and sweeping bronzing.

 The length of time it takes before your tan completely fades varies slightly from person to person and depends on the depth of your tan.
-However, the epidermal (outer layers of skin) is constantly and slowly renewing itself with the regenerating process taking approximately one month for the all layers to reach the surface and be shed.
+However, the epidermal (outer layers of skin) is constantly and slowly renewing itself with the regenerating process taking approximately one month for all layers to reach the surface and be shed.
 In short, your tan will not likely last more than one month.

 Just about everyone benefits from using a good quality tanning lotion.
 The skin is constantly drying out.
 Although it replenishes, it is often not quickly or adequately enough, especially for the tanner.
 Dry skin has many negative consequences including reflecting UV light (reducing the results from tanning) and leaving the skin feeling less soft and more inelastic.
 Tanning lotions help in three ways: